 - Checks-and-Balances: Data Governance will define accountabilities in a manner that introduces checks-and-balances between business and technology teams as well as between those who create/collect information, those who manage it, those who use it, and those who introduce standards and compliance requirements.

-- Standardisation: Data Governance will introduce and support standardisation of enterprise data.
+- Standardisation: Data Governance will introduce and support standardisation of University data.

 - Change Management: Data Governance will support proactive and reactive Change Management activities for reference data values and the structure/use of master data and metadata.